tanzirmehedi/QUT-DV25/README.md

 - **TCP Traces**: Track outbound network connections and port usage to detect remote access or anomalous traffic.

 These traces enable in-depth behavioral analysis for identifying indicators of compromise and software supply chain threats.

+## Data Source

+The dataset was built from dynamic analysis traces of Python packages executed in sandboxed environments using eBPF-based monitoring during install-time and post-install-time.
+Malicious samples were sourced from confirmed threat reports and verified incidents.
+Benign packages were carefully selected from trusted PyPI projects as counterparts to the malicious samples for balanced comparison.

 ## Dataset Details